 To see if you have this error, sign into your Google Search Console and select “Unparsable structured data” from the left-hand sidebar (it’s under Enhancements).

-This will open a report that tells you if you have an error and where.
+This will open a structured data report that tells you if you have an error and where.
 If you have an error, you’ll need to take a look at your schema markup to identify any errant code.
 Once fixed, click on the error to revalidate your page.

 Whenever possible, add schema markup in a custom HTML block to protect it from unintended changes.